html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 a subscription, a user clearing their cookies or some other reason specific to the push provider or the browser.

+{% highlight javascript %}
 self.addEventListener('pushsubscriptionchange', function(event) {
   event.waitUntil(
     self.registration.pushManager.subscribe()
       .then(function(subscription) {
         // TODO: Send new subscriptionId and endpoint to
         // your server so that you can send a push message
         // at a later date sendSubscriptionToServer is
         // defined in subscription-controller.js
         return sendSubscriptionToServer(subscription);
       })
       .catch(function(error) {
         // Check whether we're still registered.
         self.registration.pushManager.getSubscription()
           .then(function(subscription) {
             if (subscription === null) {
               throw new Error("No subscription");
             }
           })
           .catch(function(err) {
             console.warn('Unable to re-subscribe user to push notifications');
             // TODO: Remove any previous subscription details from
             // your server since the user won't receive any of the
             // push messages.
 Since the PushSubscription has been
             // deleted, you need to have stored a copy of
             // subscriptionId or some other identifier in a cookie
             // or similar.
           });
       })
     );
 });
+{% endhighlight %}

 In the [Github
 sample](https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications),